 AltaVista actually publishes their criteria for ranking sites.
 While I am not sure how much of it reflects the actual practice to date, it is instructive to look at their documented criteria.

 Update (17 June 2006): this article is no longer relevant to today's AltaVista.
-AltaVista has undergone numerous changes since this article was written in 4 April 2000, and probably no longer even uses the same engine as that described here.
+AltaVista has undergone numerous changes since this article was written on 4 April 2000, and no longer uses the same engine as that described here.
 Please read my articles on Google Search Engine Ranking and More Tips on Google Search Engine Results Placement for current information on the search engine scene.

 The AltaVista FAQ suggests a few things you should do in order to improve your web page's ranking.
 Here are a few of the important ones: